ALL YOU NEED TO KNOW ABOUT AIRLINE DRUG TESTING

 Saliva drug test

 This is the least invasive of all drug testing methods and ideal for on-the-spot/on-site testing.
 It is steadily gaining in popularity because of its affordability, accuracy and convenience.
 It is also impossible to cheat.
+Alcoscreen Alcohol Saliva Test DOT Approved (24 Tests) are the most affordable DOT Approved Alcohol tests on the market.

 Interesting Statistics on Aviation Drug Testing